Program Director, ACCESS EAP & DFWPA

 Specialty/Area of Focus: Intake and Assessment for Drug and Alcohol, Bilingual(Spanish)

 Jenny Guerrero has over ten years of experience in the Drug and Alcohol field completing assessments and working as an Intake Specialist in an outpatient drug and alcohol treatment program.
 She has completed training as a Certified Recovery Specialist and has worked with at-risk youth.
 She is bilingual and able to connect with people of many cultures.
 Her family history of substance use disorder allows her to understand both the individual suffering from an substance use disorder and the impact on the family.

-DFWPA Trainer, Partnerships & Education Manager
+DFWPA Trainer, Partnerships & Education Specialist

 Specialty/Area of Focus: Public Speaking, Community Partnerships, Advocacy, Program Management